dummy-ilh/MINE/Regression/LR/Ch15_Variable_Selection_Overfitting.md

 **The limitation, especially acute with small datasets like our 5-observation running example:** a single train/test split wastes data (the test portion contributes nothing to fitting), and with few points, the *particular* random split chosen can swing the estimated test error substantially — you might get lucky or unlucky with which points land in the test set.
 This motivates **cross-validation**, which reuses the data far more efficiently.

 **In plain words:** the simplest fix is to lock away part of the data as a genuine "final exam" the model never studies from.
 That's honest, but it has a real cost: whatever data you locked away is data the model *didn't* get to learn from, which hurts especially badly when you only have 5 data points to begin with.
 And with so few points, whichever ones happen to land in the "exam" pile versus the "study" pile is somewhat down to luck — a different random split could easily paint a different, possibly misleading picture.
 Cross-validation is the fix for both problems at once.

+**A real-world example of the "unlucky split" problem:** imagine a hospital readmission model built on 200 patients, split 80/20 into train/test.
+If, purely by chance, the 40-patient test set happens to contain an unusually healthy group of patients, the model will look deceptively accurate.
+If it happens to contain several unusually complex cases, the model will look deceptively poor.
+Neither outcome reflects the model's *true* quality — it reflects the luck of the draw in that one particular split.
+This is exactly why hospitals and clinical researchers, where stakes are high, rarely rely on a single train/test split for reporting model performance.

 ---